-Our chief medical officer (CMO) Dr. Fathi Abuzgaya has over 15 years of experience serving as a Principal Investigator (PI) or sub-investigator for over 100 clinical trials in a wide range of therapeutic areas.
+Dr. Janice Faulknor has over 15 years of experience as a PI or sub-investigator of over 100 clinical trials in various therapeutic areas.

-To ensure the safety of participants in first-in-human and single ascending dose studies, the BioPharma Services’ team relies on our state-of-the-art Phase 1 centers, located in Toronto, Canada and St. Louis, Missouri.
-The two centers have all necessary infrastructure and equipment for comprehensive safety monitoring, including dedicated Phase 1 clinical trial intensive monitoring units.
+To ensure the safety of participants in first-in-human and single ascending dose studies, the BioPharma Services’ team relies on our state-of-the-art Phase 1 center, located in Toronto, Canada.
+Our facility has all necessary infrastructure and equipment for comprehensive safety monitoring, including dedicated Phase 1 clinical trial intensive monitoring units.